jundalisay/sp/content/en/material/fallacies/scam.md

 The mathematicians of the Berlin school have devoted themselves to constructing this continuous scale of irrational and fractional numbers using only the integer.
 The mathematical continuum from this point of view would be a pure creation of the mind in which experiment would have no part
 {{< /q >}}

+{{< box >}}
+## The Problem with Math

+Math allows people to convert physical perceptions into variables which can then be transposed and manipulated by the whim.

+For example, in this video, Henry claims that he can turn 0.99999 to 1.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tRaq4aYPzCc?si=QFlHF0tTDoqlptSW&amp;start=264" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The fraud happens when he removes the 0.9999 from 9.9999 to convert the repeating decimal into a whole nuber just to prove his absurd claim.

+In effect, he is able to equate 0.99999 is equal to 1 by arbitrarily removing the repeating decimals.

+These are Math 'Hacks' that disconnect the math from reality and is why hacked theories do not match reality -- because they arise from the whim of the mathematician or theorist.
+{{< /box >}}

-Ideally, math should be used by engineering which would then implement the theory.
+Ideally, math should be used by engineering which always keeps the fidelity of the variables to their physical representations, as proven in experiments.
 Both Newton and Maxwell were strong at experimentation just as they were good at math.

-But the people after Maxwell seemed to lack experimentation ability.
+But the people after Maxwell seemed to lack experimentation ability and instead pushed for wild theories.
+For example, Georges Lemaitre created the Big Bang theory just to match Physics with the Bible creation story.
+The Big Bang has been disproven by data from James Webb, DESI, and the Planck satellite.

 Our experiments with Cartesian aether could be done with household equipment and gauge blocks.
 So there is no excuse for richer countries to have weak experimentation ability.